 Understanding the Evidence

-The publicly available data on immigration detention are found primarily in publications of the Home Office and Her Majesty’s Inspectorate of Prisons (HMIP).
-Home Office detention statistics record people detained under Immigration Act powers, and not foreign nationals serving criminal sentences.
-The statistics exclude people detained for less than 24 hours in short-term holding rooms at seaports, airports and in police cells. ...
-Click to read more.Data on those entering detention are counts of the number of occurrences of people entering detention rather than the number of unique individuals.
-Thus, an individual who enters detention, say, twice in a given period, would be counted twice in the data.
-Nevertheless, in this briefing we use the term “people entering detention” for ease of expression.
+The publicly available data on immigration detention are found primarily in publications of the Home Office and His Majesty’s Inspectorate of Prisons (HMIP).
+Home Office detention statistics record people detained under Immigration Act powers in IRCs, STHFs, the PDA and prisons (but not foreign nationals serving criminal sentences in prisons). ...
+Click to read more.Data on people entering immigration detention are counts of the number of occurrences of people entering detention rather than the number of unique individuals.
+An individual who enters detention, say, twice in a given period, would be counted twice in the data.
+Nevertheless, in this briefing we use the term “people entering detention” for simplicity.

-Data on those detained in prison are included from Q3 2017 onwards, but do not include people detained in police cells and short-term holding rooms at ports and airports (for less than 24 hours), nor those detained under both criminal and immigration powers and their dependants.
-As such, counts from Q3 2017 onwards are not comparable with those for earlier periods.
+The immigration detention statistics exclude people detained for less than 24 hours in short-term holding rooms at seaports, airports and in police cells.
+Data on people detained in prisons are included from Q3 2017 onwards, but do not include people detained in police cells and short-term holding rooms at ports and airports (for less than 24 hours), nor those detained under both criminal and immigration powers and their dependants.
+Counts from Q3 2017 onwards are therefore not comparable with those for earlier periods.
+The detention statistics also exclude people held at Manston.

 Figure 1